wemake-services/wemake-vue-template/template/docs/template/faq.md

 We also do not encourage using `eslint --fix`.

 ## Why do you use `now` for a demo project?

 This allows us to show how easy it is to deploy a full featured isomorphic app.
 The main idea of this example is to demonstrate server side rendering features.
 Both with basic client interactions.

-## Why do use vscode and not vim/sublime/emacs/webstorm?
+## Why do you use vscode and not vim/sublime/emacs/webstorm?

 First of all, you don't have to use `vscode`.
 Use the editor you love.
 Secondly, `vscode` is free (as in freedom), actively supported,